Surya291/WiFi_Sensing/README.md

 This project is done as a part of IDP 2020 : Theme is Communication Systems !!

+A detailed report of the project is provided in :
+WiFi_Sensing/REPORTS/IDP_reportfinal.pdf

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><

 Brief Summary of the project :